Published: 2011 | Category: Statistics & surveys | Audience: Local & regional government

-Please note that since July 2016, there has been a notable increase in the number of alcohol related crashes recorded in the Crash Analysis System (CAS).
-This has been driven by crashes where alcohol is suspected but a breath or blood test result is yet to be received, and is due to an increase in the time taken to update the outcome of these results in CAS.
-It does not reflect a true increase in the number of alcohol related deaths and serious injuries.
+Note that changes in crash data processing in July 2016 showed a notable increase in the number of alcohol related crashes recorded in the Crash Analysis System (CAS).
+The change reflected crashes where alcohol was suspected but a breath or blood test result is yet to be received, and is due to an increase in the time taken to update the outcome of these results in CAS.
+This means that comparing previous registers does not reflect a true picture of alcohol related deaths and serious injuries and caution is needed when analysing trends between registers.

-For more information or advice, please contact email@example.com.
+For more information or advice, please contact us at firstname.lastname@example.org

-The communities at risk register has been developed by the NZ Transport Agency to identify communities that are over-represented in terms of road safety risk.
-The register ranks communities by local authority area based on the Safer Journeys areas of concern (see the Safer Journeys (external link) website for more information).
+The communities at risk register has been developed by Waka Kotahi NZ Transport Agency to identify communities that are over-represented in terms of road safety risk.
+The register ranks communities by local authority area based on the areas of concern.

-While the Transport Agency’s primary investment focus for the road safety promotion activity class is on national programmes, targeting the Safer Journeys areas of high concern, it is recognised that some local areas experience a disproportionate risk.
-By identifying the risk profile for each territorial authority (TA) area, the Transport Agency and TAs can target their resources where they are most needed.
+While the primary investment focus for the road safety promotion activity class is on national programmes, it is recognised that some local areas experience a disproportionate risk.
+By identifying the risk profile for each territorial authority (TA) area, Waka Kotahi and TAs can target their resources where they are most needed.

 While the communities at risk register highlights risk, other sources of information should also be considered.
 Individual TAs will then need to determine, through their road safety action planning, how this risk should be addressed, ie by taking into account the four safe systems pillars: safe roads and roadsides, safe users, safe speeds and safe vehicles.